Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/getting-started/running-on-linux.md

 Note that the exact file name and location may change based on your distribution and the version of libudev installed.

-We are investigating ways to improve the SDK so that this step is no longer required, however at the time of the `1.4.0` release, this step is still required.

 ### .NET and OpenSSL / libcrypto